mathiasunneland/homelab-k8s/README.md

 The code needs these changes for the project to work:

-1. Assign values to /terraform/terraformExample.tfvars and rename to terraform.tfvars
+1. Assign values to `/terraform/terraformExample.tfvars` and rename to `terraform.tfvars`
-2. Assign values to /ansible/secretsExample.yaml and rename to secrets.yaml
+2. Assign values to `/ansible/secretsExample.yaml` and rename to `secrets.yaml`

 The Proxmox host needs these changes for the project to work:

-3. Your public key needs to be added to ~/.ssh/authorized_keys
+3. Your public key needs to be added to authorized_keys

 ```bash
 # Run this on the Proxmox host shell